 The Mid-Season Superstars:

-Ornamental Onion ‘Millenium’ (Allium ‘Millenium’).
+Ornamental Onion ‘Millenium’ (Allium ‘Millenium’, zones 5 to 9).
 The 2018 Perennial Plant of the Year, ‘Millenium’ is a showy selection with grassy foliage and two-inch diameter, rounded flower clusters in a cheerful shade of lavender-purple.
 The flowers bloom for around six weeks each summer, attracting every bee, butterfly, and beneficial insect for miles around.
 The one-foot tall and wide clumps are perfect for the front of a perennial border or a rock garden where the ball-shaped blooms can be appreciated.
 Technically a bulb, this plant is usually sold as a potted perennial and can be planted in spring or fall.
 Unlike many perennials, pruning doesn’t produce more flowers.

-Astilbe (Astilbe species).
+Astilbe (Astilbe species, zones 4 to 9).
 Astilbe stands out among the longest flowering perennials.
 Besides being super easy to grow, they thrive in both sunny and shaded gardens, and have feathery flowers that offers months of graceful color.
 And speaking of color, the blooms can be white, lavender, purple, bubblegum, deep pink, apricot, or red, often with bronze or purple foliage as well.
 The plants form tidy clumps with the flower plumes emerging in early to mid summer and persisting into winter.
 The plants do appreciate ample moisture and regular watering in dry summers can prolong the blooming period.
-Outstanding cultivars include ‘Bridal Veil’, ‘Pumila’, and ‘Fanal’.
+Outstanding cultivars include ‘Bridal Veil’, ‘Pumila’, and ‘Fanal‘.

-Yarrow (Achillea millefolium).
+Yarrow (Achillea millefolium, zones 3 to 9).
 A butterfly favorite, yarrow is a robust summer bloomer with pretty, flat-topped flowers that bloom for 6 to 8 weeks.
 The ferny foliage emerges in early spring and is followed by the two to four-foot tall flower stems in early summer.
 Yarrow is one of the longest flowering perennials that grows best in full sun with well-drained soil of average fertility; over-fertilizing can cause the stems to flop over.
 Flower colours can range from soft pastels to rich jewel shades.
 Deadhead spent flowers by clipping the flower stem back to the main foliage.
 Top varieties include ‘Moonshine’, which has pale, yellow flowers and ‘Cerise Queen’, a bright cherry-red bee magnet.

 Pruning Tip – As summer flowers fade, deadhead often, cutting down to a fresh stem or set of leaves.
 This will push the plants to continue producing more blooms.
 Small flowered perennials, like ‘Moonbeam’ Coreopsis, can be quickly and easily deadheaded with hedge shears, rather than snipping individual blooms.
 In late summer, as flowering winds down, stop deadheading to allow some blooms to go to seed.
 Seedheads provide valuable food for birds and add interest to the winter garden.